Doctors Cat and Zhivago

 The evening of speaking openly and freely hasn’t really improved anything for Michelle and Ryan but that’s not Sally’s fault.
 Things became remarkably worse quickly, with Tracy pregnant and with Tracy and Ryan both moving in with Steve and Michelle (and Amy – where’s she?).
 I don’t think I can bear watching hijinks in a ‘blended’ McDonald-Connor household and can only pray it ends quickly.

-I knew Lewis would return to Audrey and, as Lara’s Theme from Dr. Zhivago played and Norris (the Weatherfield branch of the KGB as Nick put it) grilled Audrey, I waited for the door to blow open and Lewis, preferably wearing a big fur hat, to blow in.
+I knew Lewis would return to Audrey.
+And, as Lara’s Theme from Dr. Zhivago played and Norris (the Weatherfield branch of the KGB as Nick put it) grilled Audrey, I waited for the door to blow open and Lewis, preferably wearing a big fur hat, to blow in.
 Alas, it didn’t happen.
 Instead, Audrey told Norris the truth, as she feared it might be, and she and Gail left.
 She groused about being a fool and her leopard not having changed his spots after all.

 She didn’t notice the black car parked on the street by Gail’s house.
-She didn’t notice the driver in it – Lewis, of course.
+And she didn’t notice the driver in it – Lewis, of course.
 Although the windows of the car appeared to be rolled up, he seemed to have heard what she said.
 And he drove off.
 And, like Lara, my heart broke.